Skillful trepanning. So skillful, the people who did it couldn't have done it. Sun 20 March 2022

 Possible Tarahumara/Rarámuri area of origin.

 © All rights reserved.
-The original author retains ownership and rights.
+The original author/creator of each image, video, quote or text retains full ownership and rights.

 More by tag: